Statement, Biography & CV

 Ema’s Platform1Gallery has hosted artist Norman Mine of Goldsmiths and award winning Zurich based performer Verica Kovachevska, Katy Howe of CSM, Teresa Albour of Kings College and Dagmara Billon of Himherandit Productions.

-Ema's was a partner in an innovative robotic technology start up RoboFold, which merged Avant Garde Architecture, Art and Design with folding.
-She co-organised Shape to Fabrication in 2014 celebrating the makers and Ideas behind London Olympics and in 2012 assisted in managing, design and build of the Zaha Hadid Architects collaboration for Venice biennale's centre-piece 'Arum'.
+Ema's was a partner in an innovative robotic technology start up RoboFold, which merged global Avant Garde Architecture, Art and Design, focusing on material language specialising in folding and development of innovative making processes based on the language of materials.
+She co-organised Shape to Fabrication in 2014 celebrating the makers and Ideas behind London Olympics.
+In 2012 Ema assisted in managing, design and build of the Zaha Hadid Architects collaboration for Venice biennale's centre-piece 'Arum'.